ExistensialReset/flowmosr/11_flowstarterpack/README.md

 6. If you want to understand governance:
    Open LOTUS_LITE.md.

-7. If you need clean water:
+7. If your situation is unstable and resources are limited:
    Open CLEAN_WATER.md.

 ---